THE NECESSARY MATERIALS

 Always sand in the same direction, at 45° to the edge and towards the grain side of the leather.

-With an edge finish, tint the edges of the strips.
+With a slice finish, tint the edges of the strips.

-Put on at least 3 layers of foundation-slice.
-Let dry well between each coat and sand lightly.
+Apply at least 3 coats of stain-slice.
+Let it dry thoroughly between each coat and sand lightly.

-When the slice-dye is dry, rub beeswax on the slices and heat it with a cloth or a threading iron.
+When the slice dye is dry, rub beeswax on the slices and heat it with a cloth or a thread iron.

-With a screwdriver and the screw supplied with the buckle, attach the ends of the belt to each end of the 37 cm strap.
+Using a screwdriver and the screw provided with the buckle, attach the belt ends to each end of the 37 cm strap.

 13. INSTALL THE BUCKLE AND BELT LOOP

-Insert the pin of the buckle in the eyelet (photo 1) then pass the belt loop in zamak (photo 2).
+Insert the buckle pin into the loop (photo 1) then pass the zamac belt loop through (photo 2).

-Wedge the loop using 2 chicago screws (photo 3).
+Secure the loop using 2 Chicago screws (photo 3).

-Do the same at each end of the large strap.
+Do the same thing at each end of the large strap.

-If desired, you can pare (thin) both ends of the strip with a paring knife.
+If you wish, you can trim (thin) both ends of the strap with a paring knife.